floroz/learn-german/README.md

     *   [Pronouns](./pronouns.md) - Detailed explanations and examples of personal, reflexive, possessive, demonstrative, indefinite, and relative pronouns.
     *   [Verbs](./verbs.md) - Covers regular/irregular verb conjugation, modal verbs, separable verbs, reflexive verbs, and an introduction to the Perfekt tense.
 Includes lists of common verbs.
 *   **Vocabulary & Pronunciation:**
+    *   [Vocabulary by Frequency](./vocabulary-frequency.md) - **NEW** - Strategically organized vocabulary by frequency and importance for optimal learning progression.
+    *   [General Vocabulary](./words.md) - Categorized A1 vocabulary lists including Time & Dates, Weather, Clothing, Hobbies, and Common Adjectives.
     *   [Numbers](./numbers.md) - Cardinal numbers from 1 to thousands, including rules for compound numbers and special cases.
     *   [Pronunciation Guide](./pronunciation.md) - Detailed guide on German pronunciation.
     *   [W-Wörter (Question Words)](./w-worter.md) - List of common German question words with examples.
-    *   [General Vocabulary](./words.md) - Categorized A1 vocabulary lists including Time & Dates, Weather, Clothing, Hobbies, and Common Adjectives. *(Strategy: Integrate more into thematic lessons over time or refine into specific vocabulary files if large enough).*

-### Common Phrases
+### Quick Reference & Study Aids
+*   [Quick Reference](./quick-reference.md) - **NEW** - Essential A1 content in cheat sheet format for rapid review and practice.
+*   [A2 Preparation Guide](./a2-preparation.md) - **NEW** - Complete roadmap for transitioning from A1 to A2 level with checklist and study plan.
 *   [Common Phrases](./common-phrases.md) - Essential German phrases for daily interactions.

 ### A1 Course Materials